luksi93/cheatsheet/cheatsheet.md

 if [[ $REPLY =~ ^[Yy]$ ]] then ... fi
 ```

-### Return absolute path of the script that is run
+### Always return the absolute path to the directory the script is located

 ```
 echo $(cd `dirname $0` && pwd)